Georgia Labor Laws Guide

 The majority of employees in Georgia are paid semi-monthly or twice a month

-Still, this rule does not apply to farming, sawmill, and turpentine industries’ wage workers who are employed at stipulated salaries.
-Such industries are paid monthly or even yearly.
+Still, this rule does not apply to wage workers in the farming, sawmill, and turpentine industries who are employed at stipulated salaries.
+Such workers are paid monthly or even yearly.

 Georgia overtime laws

-Unless exempt, employees who work more than 40 hours per week are entitled to an overtime rate of one and a half (1.5) times their regular pay rate.
+Unless exempt, employees who work more than 40 hours per week are entitled to overtime pay at one and a half times their regular pay rate.

 🎓 Track Georgia overtime with Clockify